Skip to main content

 To plan your budget more effectively, use the free application inquiry option available on the program's webpage to identify detailed costs for selected dates and program duration.
 Making an inquiry does not commit you to the program.

 To confirm participation in a program, a deposit often amounting to about 20% of the total cost is required, paid through the Volunteer World platform.
 The remaining fee is coordinated directly with the project organizer following their instructions.
+Payments are split to ensure the funds are appropriately allocated: a deposit secures your place, and the final payment directly supports the operational needs of the social project.

 Below you can see an example of a volunteer program's fees.
 Typically, program fees do not include certain expenses such as travel costs, visa fees, vaccinations, or personal pocket money, so volunteers need to budget for these separately.